puma13992/harry-potter-quiz/README.md

   - Only after clicking on one answer option, the next question button appears.
   - If the answer is correct, the button turns green and the Hogwarts logo appears at the bottom of the section.
   - If the answer is incorrect, the button turns red, the correct answer button turns green and a broken magic wand appears at the bottom of the section.
-  - The player will have 30 seconds to answer any question regardless of difficulty level.
+  - The player has 30 seconds to answer any question regardless of difficulty level.
   - Time will reset back to 30 seconds upon loading the next question.
-  - Time will visibly turn red when the time left is 10 seconds or less.
+  - The timer turns red when the time left is 10 seconds or less.
   - If no answer is chosen and no time left, the correct answer turns green but the image for an incorrect answer appears.
-  - The username appears on the top of the section.
+  - The username appears on the top of the section in the middle.
-  - Also the audio icon appears and a timer.
+  - Also the audio icon appears on the left side and a timer on the right side.

 ![Question Screen](assets/images/readme/question-screen.JPG)
 ![Question Screen Correct Answer](assets/images/readme/question-screen-correct.JPG)